cui-liqiang/cpp_unit_test_template/README.md

 cpp_unit_test_template
 ======================

-this is a template project with makefile to handle compile and running tests
+This is a template project with makefile to handle compiling, linking and running tests.
+This project is using gtest 1.6.0.
+All needed .a and .h files are included in this project.
+All you need to do is to write tests in format of "test/sample_test.cpp".

+Edit the following section in Makefile to customize your own project:

+	SOURCE_PATH = <your source file path(including .cpp and .h)>
+	TEST_PATH = <your test source file path>
+	OUT_PATH = <file path to put .o, .d, and executables>

+	PROJECT = <your project name(your executable will be out/${PROJECT})>

-running "make all" to compile executables running "make test" to run tests
+Running "make all" to compile executables
+Running "make test" to compile and run tests

-Currently all source files and test files should be added to "subdir.mk" file.